JakobStaudt/laserQrCode/README.md

 ### sideBorders
 If this is enabled, the Laser draws vertical lines at the borders of rastered black regions.
 ### cornerRetract
-If this is enabled, the Laser moves into the black region it lasered before before turning off to avoid burning the edge if disabling the laser takes some time.
+If this is enabled, the Laser moves into the black region it lasered before turning off to avoid burning the edge if disabling the laser takes some time.
 ### zeroMarker
 If this is enabled, the Laser burns a small dot at machine zero at the start of the Program.
 Only useful if startPos is not "center", or you will have a dot in your Code.